stiang/textmood/README.md

 ## Contribute
-Including baseline word/N-gram scores for many different languages is one of the main goals of this project.
+Including baseline word/N-gram scores for many different languages is one of the expressed goals of this project.
 If you are able to contribute scores for a missing language or improve an existing one, it would be much appreciated!

 The process is the usual: